modeseven-lfit/lftools-uv/docs/commands/index.rst

+..
+SPDX-FileCopyrightText: 2025 The Linux Foundation
+..
+..
+SPDX-License-Identifier: EPL-1.0

 ########
 Commands
 ########

-lftools is a collection of scripts written directly in python or externally via bash.
+lftools-uv is a collection of scripts written directly in python or externally via bash.

 It supports the following commands: